 So, here are my top tips for looking good as a Mum

 You are gonna be tired and at times this is going to show.
 Make sure you have a good concealer, foundation or BB cream that is quick and easy to apply to the areas you need.
 The bags under your eyes are gonna be an obvious problem, but often the cheeks can look a little pasty and the forehead can become a little shiny.
 If you breastfeed you may be lucky like I was, and find that your skin actually glows (plus all my spots completely cleared up!
 Bonus!)
 Once I gave up feeding him my skin began to suffer, so the makeup bag made a reluctant comeback.
 To brighten up your face use your foundation on the areas needed (or concealer etc), brush your eyebrows – and if you can, don’t forget to pluck!
-Add a lick of mascara to your lashes, apply a teeny bit of blush and just use simple Vaseline on your lips.
+Add a lick of mascara to your lashes, apply a teeny bit of blush and a touch of lip liner and gloss on the lips.
 Don’t bother with anything heavy, you won’t have the time.
 If you nap it will end up all over your sofa or pillows and your baby will probably wipe their little hands all over you anyway!

 Some days you are gonna have the biggest bags you have ever seen.
 Make sure you are drinking plenty of water to help with dehydration and buy a good refreshing eye gel to reduce puffiness and revive the area.
 Sleep is your biggest answer, yes, it gets really annoying being told to ‘sleep when they sleep’ but I wish I had done it more.